a20351766/udo.1.4.0/docs/source/tutorial/commercial_paper.md

 ## Download samples

-The commercial paper tutorial is one of the Hyperledger Fabric [samples](https://github.com/hyperledger/fabric-samples) held in a public [GitHub](https://www.github.com) repository called `fabric-samples`.
+The commercial paper tutorial is one of the Hyperledger UDO [samples](https://github.com/hyperledger/fabric-samples) held in a public [GitHub](https://www.github.com) repository called `fabric-samples`.
 As you're going to run the tutorial on your machine, your first task is to download the